Commercial insurance options

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single food truck in Charleston or several cleaning service vehicles in Columbia.
+Each gets customized coverage to match their unique needs, whether they own a single food truck in Charleston or several cleaning service vehicles in Columbia.

 Several factors affect the cost of your South Carolina commercial auto policy, including your:

 Some industries have more risk than others.
 A handyman who carries tools and equipment to various job sites every day can expect to pay more than a consultant who occasionally travels to visit clients.

 Your vehicle’s size and use affect your rate.
 A heavy dump truck used for transporting bulk gravel will likely have a higher premium than a small dump truck used for residential landscaping jobs.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.